aimmemotion/EmoVIT/README.md

 cd LAVIS
 pip install -e .
 (Please remove 'open3d' from the 'requirements.txt' file to avoid version conflicts.)
 Cut the 'lavis' folder and paste it into the 'lib' folder.

+## caption
+1. python ./emo/caption.py (to obtain image captions，select the 'path' based on the class to be processed.)